 ● Master’s Degree required.

 ● Teaching and administrative experience are required.
-Experience working in the Upper School is desirable.
+Experience working in a Lower School is desirable.

-● Appreciation for and understanding of Upper school-aged children, demonstrating a firm but caring temperament.
+● Appreciation for and understanding of lower school-aged children, demonstrating a firm but caring temperament.

 ● A deep passion for education, particularly in an independent school environment.